Cut the Clutter

 These Are the Only Three Kitchen Knives You Will Ever Need

 Purchasing products through our links may earn us a portion of the sale, which supports our editorial team’s mission.
 Learn more here.

 My kitchen, like much of my small apartment, gets cluttered.
-I recently took stock, overwhelmed by the effects of neglect, and here’s what I found: a cupboard full of snacks I’ll never eat, a fridge of bad beer I’ll never drink (leftovers from a potluck), and a tool drawer so packed that it didn’t quite close right.
+I recently took stock, overwhelmed by the effects of neglect, and here’s what I found: a cupboard full of snacks I’ll never eat, a fridge of bad beer I’ll never drink, and a tool drawer so packed that it didn’t quite close right.
 Over the years, things add up, like apple peelers, bamboo salad claws or a spiral cutter that makes “noodles” out of vegetables — the kinds of gadgets Alton Brown calls “unitaskers.”
 I had all these things, and used them once, maybe twice, so I threw them in a bin and planned to take them to Goodwill.

-“I think that the most important knife to an individual depends on what the knife is being used for,” he replied.
+“I think that the most important knife to an individual depends on what the knife is being used for,” he said.
 “If you are a fishmonger, then a fish filet knife or a boning knife is likely your most important knife.
 That said, if you’re looking to do all-purpose knife work, I would say a chef’s knife is most important.
 For your home, you will want knives that are going to be able to handle a variety of tasks.
 I would say that having an eight-to-nine-inch chef’s knife, a two-to-four-inch paring knife, and six-to-eight-inch bread knife will keep you well equipped to handle most kitchen work.”

 So when I dropped off that bin at Goodwill, it had both gadgets and my surplus knives.
 Sure, blades are pretty, I thought.
 But so is a tidy kitchen.